pivotal/docs-tap/application-accelerator/best-practices/fragments.hbs.md

 Developing a Fragment is useful in the following situations:

-- Updating a version of an element of a technology stack in multiple locations.
+- When you must update a version of an element of a technology stack in multiple locations.
-Such as updating the JDK version in the build tool configuration, the build pack configuration, and the deployment options
+For example, when the Java Development Kit (JDK) version must be updated in the build tool configuration, the buildpack configuration, and in the deployment options.
-- To add a consistent cross-cutting concern to a set of Accelerators.
+- For adding a consistent cross-cutting concern to a set of Accelerators.
 Such as logging, monitoring, or support for a certain type of deployment or framework.
 - To add integration with some technology to a generated application skeleton.
 Such as  certain database support, support for a certain messaging middleware, or an